maurino208/olympix-challenge/SOLUTION_SUMMARY.md

 3. **Anomaly Detection**: Identifying suspicious patterns
 4. **Emergency Response**: Pausing protocol on critical events
 5. **Real-time Monitoring**: Immediate threat detection

-## 📝 Conclusion

-The DeFi Security Solution successfully implements all the security measures outlined in your flow charts and sequence diagrams.
-The solution provides comprehensive protection against common DeFi exploits while maintaining clean, maintainable code architecture.

-**Status: ✅ COMPLETE AND FUNCTIONAL**

-The solution is ready for production deployment with additional database and blockchain integrations.